 No Reckless Drilling in the Arctic

-Tell Secretary Salazar: I stand with Ocean Conservancy against Shell’s reckless plans to drill for oil in the Arctic.
+I stand with Ocean Conservancy against reckless drilling for oil in the Arctic.

 A spill recovery effort in the Arctic Ocean could face sea ice up to 25 feet thick, hurricane-force storms and 20-foot swells.

-The Arctic has extremely limited infrastructure -- there are no roads, only a few small airports and the nearest Coast Guard station is 1,000 miles away, an issue that was proven problematic with the grounding of Shell’s oil rig, Kulluk, last year.
+The Arctic has extremely limited infrastructure—there are no roads, only a few small airports and the nearest Coast Guard station is 1,000 miles away, an issue that was proven problematic with the grounding of Shell’s oil rig, Kulluk, last year.

-Shell recently admitted that in a worst-case spill scenario, its recovery plans pledge only to “encounter” 95 percent of the oil—not necessarily to clean it up.
+Shell even admitted that in a worst-case spill scenario, its recovery plans pledge only to “encounter” 95 percent of the oil—not necessarily to clean it up.